moq-wg/moq-transport/draft-lcurley-warp.md

 ## Relays
 Warp encodes the delivery information for a stream via OBJECT headers ({{message-object}}).

-A relay SHOULD prioritize streams ({{prioritization}}) based on the delivery order.
+A relay SHOULD prioritize streams ({{prioritization}}) based on the send order.
-A relay MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.
+A relay MAY change the send order, in which case it SHOULD update the value on the wire for future hops.

 A relay that reads from a stream and writes to stream in order will introduce head-of-line blocking.
 Packet loss will cause stream data to be buffered in the QUIC library, awaiting in order delivery, which will increase latency over additional hops.